Modelling Concurrency with Comtraces and Generalized Comtraces: Orders, Monoids, Sequences and Step Sequences

-Monoids of traces, comtraces and generalized comtraces are all special cases of equational monoids.
+We will see later in this paper that monoids of traces, comtraces and generalized comtraces are all special cases of equational monoids.

-\subsection{Sequences, Step Sequences and Partial Orders}
+\subsection{Sequences, step sequences and partial orders}

 By an {\em alphabet} we shall understand any finite set.
-For an alphabet $\Sigma$, let $\Sigma^*$ denote the set of all \emph{finite} sequences of elements (words) of $\Sigma$, let $\lambda$ denotes the empty sequence, and any subset of $\Sigma^*$ is called a {\em language}.
+For an alphabet $\Sigma$, let $\Sigma^*$ denote the set of all \emph{finite} sequences of elements (words) of $\Sigma$, $\lambda$ denotes the empty sequence, and any subset of $\Sigma^*$ is called a {\em language}.
 In the scope of this paper, we only deal with \emph{finite} sequences.
-Let ``$\cdot$'' denote the sequence concatenation operator (usually omitted).
-Since the sequence concatenation operator is associative, the triple $(\Sigma^*,\cdot,\lambda)$ is a {\em monoid} (of sequences). \\
+Let the operator $\_\cdot\_$ denote the sequence concatenation (usually omitted).
+Since the sequence concatenation operator is associative and $\lambda$ is neutral, the triple $(\Sigma^*,\cdot,\lambda)$ is a {\em monoid} (of sequences). \\